kodecocodes/i9t/uistackview-and-al-changes/uistackview-and-al-changes.markdown

 - You'd also need to add constraints for the heights and vertical positions of the spacer views in the superview.
 - Alternatively, you could pin the top and bottom edges to the adjacent buttons.

 It would have looked something like the following.
-For visibility, the spacer views have a light gray background:
+For visibility in the screenshot, the spacer views have been given a light gray background:

 ![bordered width=50%](images/22-alternate-solution-1_346x76.png)